ImageMagick/Usage-Markdown/resize/index.md

 Note however that because the edge of the image can contain partial pixels, the final image will probably be 2 to 3 pixels larger than you probably would expect.
 The extra surrounding pixels will be mixed according to the current [Virtual Pixel](../misc/#virtual-pixel) setting, which you typically set to be transparent.

-For example here I resize the rose image to 90% (`.9`) of its original size, without rotation (`0`), shrinking it around the center of the image (the default control point if not specified)...
+For example, here I resize the rose image to 90% (`.9`) of its original size, without rotation (`0`), shrinking it around the center of the image (the default control point if not specified)...

 ~~~
 convert rose: -matte -virtual-pixel transparent \